clintberry/phonybox/README.rst

 PIAB is based on a custom Vagrant box that I have built, which is essentially just a virtual machine pre-installed and configured with FreeSWITCH, Plivo, PHP/Apache, and MySQL.
 It is a great starting point to get your next phone app started quickly.
 REALLY QUICKLY.
-I mean, no installation of anything, just fire it up and it works...
+I mean no installation of anything, just fire it up and it works...

 Installation